This post may contain affiliate links.

 The Continental method is sometimes called “picking” because you use the needle tip to “pick” the yarn from the left index finger.

-If you are holding your yarn in the English style, you’ll tension it by weaving it through the fingers of the left hand.
+If you are holding your yarn in the Continental style, you’ll tension it by weaving it through the fingers of the left hand.

 Note: As you practice holding your yarn and needles, keep in mind that it will take a while to feel comfortable with this new skill.
 It may feel awkward initially, but you’ll develop muscle memory with just a few practice sessions.
 Keep going, and soon enough, it will just “click” for you.